brendt/stitcher.io/src/data/blog/2017-12-24-asynchronous-php.md

 Processes in UNIX systems can send signals to each other.
 Depending on what kind of signal is received, a process will act different.
-Signals are handled by the kernel, so they are pretty low level.
+Signals are handled by the ke
+rnel, so they are pretty low level.
 Before PHP 7.1 though, you had to `declare(ticks=1)` to use asynchronous signals in a reliable way.
 This means that PHP will check for signals much more often, but it also introduces a lot of overhead: